Lower School Curriculum

 Second Grade

-Units: Getting to Know Our Classroom Community (The First Six Weeks), Getting to Know Ourselves and Each Other (Identity and Culture), Peace, Our Fifty States
+Units: Getting to Know Our Classroom Community (The First Six Weeks); Getting to Know Ourselves and Each Other (Identity and Culture); Peace; Our 50 States

 Third Grade